Washington Institute Orthopedic Center is the surgery side of our practice. We want your surgery to go as smoothly and successfully as possible.

 We accept insurance from most major carriers.
 However, there are some we do not accept.
-CLICK HERE to view our list of APPROVED INSURANCE CARRIERS and contact your insurance carrier to verify your plan coverage.
+Contact your insurance carrier to verify your plan's coverage.

 We will confirm your insurance coverage and contact you via phone and mail prior to you surgery to clarify what will be your financial responsibility, if any.
 When you have any questions, we encourage you to call our billing office at (425) 284-0660 or email us at firstname.lastname@example.org.

-Let us know if you have any questions about these forms and documents.
+Let us know if you have any questions about these forms.

 Be sure to arrive at our Surgery Center on time to complete any outstanding paperwork and make final preparations for your surgery.

-You will be asked to read our NOTICE OF PRIVACY PRACTICES (click here to preview PDF) and sign an acknowledgment of your receipt of this information in our office.
+You will be asked to read our Notice of Privacy Practices and sign an acknowledgment of your receipt of this information in our office.

 Our nurses will give you and the person taking you home from your surgery verbal and written discharge instructions.
 It’s very important that you follow these instructions to manage post-surgical pain and promote a quick recovery.
 You may also receive printed post-operative rehabilitation protocols to assist with your healing and recovery.
 A list of printed material you may receive after surgery is listed below.